vikasykalova/vikasykalova/README.md

 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-- :seedling: I like to write code and make things alive with JavaScript😎
+- :seedling: I like to write code and make websites alive😎

 - :zap: I’m looking for collaborating on with awesome people and great projects!